plastilinn/docs/pages/sections/Channels.md

 ## 🔍 Definition
-Means through which we interact with our clients throughout the life cycle.
+Means through which we interact with our clients throughout the customer journey.
+Channels represent the means through which a company delivers its value proposition to its customers.

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Channels using AI](https://www.perplexity.ai/search?q=videos+about+Channels:+Means+through+which+we+interact+with+our+customers+throughout+the+lifecycle.
-)&
+)

 ## 📰 Content type (#channel)
 Content is of type list and uses the following tags: #channel